 When you’re driving in snow – serious snow, like a blizzard or a snowstorm – you need to remain calm and make smart, safe decisions.
 By remembering these tips and preparing your car with emergency utilities, you can navigate a sudden blizzard without making snap decisions based on panic.

 Winter driving is difficult for all motorists, but particularly so for new and improving drivers.
-Learn to become a lifelong safe driver – under all conditions – at AAA Driving School or through AAA’s Defensive Driving course.
+Learn to become a lifelong safe driver – under all conditions – with the AAA Defensive Driving Course.

 Do you have any tips for driving safe during a snowstorm?
 Share them with us in the comments below.